Calder\'on problem for nonlocal viscous wave equations: Unique determination of linear and nonlinear perturbations: Introduction

 with $0<s<1$, $q=q(x)\in L^{\infty}(\Omega)$ and showed under suitable assumptions on the domains that: \begin{enumerate}[(i)] \item \textit{Runge approximation:} Any $v\in L^2(\Omega_T)$ can be approximated arbitrarily well in $L^2(\Omega_T)$ by solutions $u_{\varphi}|_{\Omega_T}$ of \eqref{eq: nonlocal wave eq}, where $\varphi\in C_c^{\infty}(W_T)$ for some fixed measurement set $W\Subset \Omega_e$. \item \textit{Unique determination:} Let $q_1,q_2\in L^{\infty}(\Omega)$ be two potentials and denote by $\Lambda_{q_j}$ its DN map related to \eqref{eq: nonlocal wave eq}, i.e.

 If one has

 for all $\varphi\in C_c^{\infty}((W_1)_T)$, where $W_1,W_2\subset\Omega_e$ are two fixed measurement sets, then one has

-\end{enumerate} Let us point out that in contrast to the elliptic (see \cite{RZ-unbounded}) or the parabolic case (see \cite{LRZ2022calder}), it is not known whether the Runge approximation for the nonlocal wave equation \eqref{eq: nonlocal wave eq} holds in $L^2(0,T;\widetilde{H}^s(\Omega))$\footnote{The precise definition of this space is given in Section~\ref{sec: preliminaries}.}.
-That is, it is still an open question whether the Runge set
+\end{enumerate} Let us point out that in contrast to the elliptic (see \cite{RZ-unbounded}) or the parabolic case (see \cite{LRZ2022calder}), it is not known whether the Runge approximation for the nonlocal wave equation \eqref{eq: nonlocal wave eq} holds in $L^2(0,T;\widetilde{H}^s(\Omega))$\footnote{The precise definition of this space is given in Section~\ref{sec: preliminaries}.}.Hence, the following question remains open. \begin{question} Is the Runge set

-where the notation $u_{\varphi}$ is as above, is dense in $L^2(0,T;\widetilde{H}^s(\Omega))$.
-The main obstruction in proving such a Runge approximation is the low regularity of solutions to the equation
+where the notation $u_{\varphi}$ is as above, dense in $L^2(0,T;\widetilde{H}^s(\Omega))$? \end{question} The main obstruction in proving such a Runge approximation is the low regularity of solutions to the equation

 when $F$ only belongs to the space $L^2(0,T;H^{-s}(\Omega))$ instead of $L^2(\Omega_T)$.
-This phenomenon already appears in the local analogon $s=1$ (see \cite[Chapter 11]{Precup+2013}).
-On the other hand, a main difference between the local and nonlocal wave equation \eqref{eq: nonlocal wave eq} is that in the later case the equation does not have a finite speed of propagation, which in turn relies on the UCP of the fractional Laplacian.
+This phenomenon already appears in the local case $s=1$ (see \cite[Chapter 11]{Precup+2013}).
+On the other hand, a main difference between the local and nonlocal wave equation \eqref{eq: nonlocal wave eq} is that in the latter case the equation does not have a finite speed of propagation, which in turn relies on the UCP of the fractional Laplacian.

 Because of the lack of such a density result the techniques of this article cannot be directly adapted to the nonlinear nonlocal wave equation and it is an open question, whether the DN map related to the \emph{nonlinear nonlocal wave equation}